Content

 > Look up any words and terms that you are not familiar with

-If you are not married, and you wish to register the father in CPR you must ensure to complete and deliver a Care and Responsibility Declaration for Paternity before your child is 28 days old.
+If you are not married, and you wish to apply for joint custody you must ensure to complete and deliver a Care and Responsibility Declaration before your child is 28 days old.

 Online declaration

-> Complete the Care and Responsibility Declaration for Paternity online with MitID
+> Complete the Care and Responsibility Declaration online with MitID

 > Find your registrar